weacast/weacast-app/README.md

 [![Join the chat at https://gitter.im/weacast/Lobby](https://badges.gitter.im/weacast/Lobby.svg)](https://gitter.im/weacast/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fweacast%2Fweacast.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fweacast%2Fweacast?ref=badge_shield)

-### Under Development

-**Weacast is under development and currently in beta-test, updates will be pushed frequently.
-As a consequence it should be considered unstable, not yet ready for production use.
-Although we try to avoid this wherever possible, `0.x` versions on the master branch can promote breaking changes in the API.**

 ### Have a look at our [showcase](https://weacast.github.io/weacast-docs/about/showcase.html) first

 A [live demo](http://demo.weacast.xyz) is usually running at [demo.weacast.xyz](http://demo.weacast.xyz).